 Income and capital gains are subject to a flat PIT rate of 20%.
-The tax base includes, among other things, active income, interest, royalties, capital gains and dividends (however as an exception, rather than a rule), as well as income of a tax haven company attributed to a private person.
+The tax base includes, among others, active income, interest, royalties, capital gains and dividends, as well as income of a tax haven company attributed to private person.